aritchie/notifications/README.md

 * Supports aac, flac, m4a, mp3, wav, & wma file formats
 * For desktop v1511, custom audio will not work.
 The plugin will ignore the sound config if it sees this.
 * Read the following article for more info: https://blogs.msdn.microsoft.com/tiles_and_toasts/2016/06/18/quickstart-sending-a-toast-notification-with-custom-audio/

+### FAQ
+* Why are most methods async now?
+* _iOS requires all UI based commands run on the UI thread.
+Notifications are part of UIKit and thus have this requirement.
+With all of my plugins, I try to manage the thread marshalling for you_